PyCon/pycon2019/README.rst

     python manage.py runserver 0.0.0.0:8000

 * Now you should be able to visit the running site from your host system's browser at `http://localhost:8000`.
-(Vagrant is fowarding port 8000 from the vagrant system to the host system.)
+(If you're running Vagrant, Vagrant fowards port 8000 from the Vagrant system to the host system.)

 For production